Database Exports

 Each Table Pointer is a series of four four-byte integers.
 The first, type, identifies the type of table being defined.
 The known table types are shown in below.
 The second value, at byte 04 of the table pointer, was called empty_candidate by Mr. Lesniak.
 It may link to a chain of empty pages if the database is ever garbage collected, but this is speculation on my part.

 Table 1.
-Table types.
+Table types present in export.pdb files.

 Type Name Meaning